nightjob/nftproject/README.md

 6. It is NOT allowed to use any or unknown typings.
 Everything must have a type, and be type-safe.

 7. IT should have responsive deisgn, work well on any device, and look MODERN and GREAT!
 This is a portfolio piece, really do the CSS part amazingly.

+8. If user does not have a wallet, the links to connect should lead to a link to download the wallet.

+9. landing page should be informative and unique.